SeabertYuan/better-workday-calendar/README.md

 The extension applies to the **View as Course Calendar** popup opened from **View My Courses**.
 It adds Term 1 / Term 2 filters, a waitlisted-course toggle, course details, and calendar export without changing other Workday pages.

+For local Firefox testing, run `npm run build:firefox` and load the generated `dist/firefox` directory as a temporary extension.
+This keeps the Firefox manifest and its relative assets packaged at the extension root.

 ## What's next?

 It's tough to keep track of what to do so we've made a list.